A Beginner’s Guide to Making a Budget

-If you don’t budget for savings and investments, chances are you’ll never have money left to save or invest.
+If you neglect to budget for savings and investments, you’ll likely never have money left to save or invest.

-Under savings you can include items such as retirement, and extra debt / loan payments.
-Your budget should include an emergency savings fund for unexpected emergencies that you didn’t budget for.
+Under savings, include items such as retirement savings and extra debt/loan payments.
+And you should have an emergency savings fund for unexpected emergencies.

-You can also include a special savings plan to save up for something you need or want.
+In addition, you can also include a savings plan to save up for something you need or want.

-Under investments you can include items like stocks, bonds, mutual funds, real estate, index funds, options, and precious metals.
-You don’t have to include all these items in your budget.
+Under investments, you can include stocks, bonds, mutual funds, real estate, index funds, options, and precious metals.
+(You don’t have to include all of these)

 Step 5.
 Balance income and expenses.

-After you subtract your expenses, including savings & investments, from your income the total should be zero.
-Your income and expenses should balance out.
+After you deduct your expenses (including savings and investments) from your income, the total should be zero.
+Your incoming and outgoing funds should balance out.

-Target = Zero balance – Your expenses, savings and investments are equal to your income.
+Target = Zero balance – Your expenses, savings, and investments equal your income.

 It will take a while to complete when you do it for the first time.
-But, once your budget is in place it becomes easy to manage.
+But, once you finish the work, it becomes easy to manage.
 You then only need to review and update it.